reselbob/IMBOB/README.md

 The project code shows readers how to implement a GraphQL schema that includes typedefs, resolvers and subscriptions.
 The API published by this projects supports [Queries and Mutations](https://graphql.org/learn/queries/).
 Also, the project supports event messaging by way of a subscription server that gets invoked as part of the overall server startup.

+## Security and Authentication

+This projects's sample application supports authenticated access to the API server and Subscription server.
+The access token is
+`ch3ddarch33s3`.
+Review the tests, [graphql-tests](test/graphql-tests.js) and [graphql-subscription-tests](test/graphql-subscription-tests.js) to
+learn the particulars of authenticating to the API and Subscription servers at the code level.
+When using GraphQL Playground, add the header, `{"authorization": "ch3ddarch33s3"}` to the request enable to access.

 ## About the Application Data

 This application uses a set of local  text files to store application data in JSON format.
 The intention is to make the